openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential Format.

 * `vct`: REQUIRED when the `format` parameter is present in the Credential Request.
 It MUST NOT be used otherwise.
 It is a string as defined in (#server-metadata-sd-jwt-vc).
+This claim contains the type value of the Credential that the Wallet requests the Credential Issuer to issue.

 The following is a non-normative example of a Credential Request with Credential Format `vc+sd-jwt`.